typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

   The title is obtained from the first header element in the page unless overridden with the `laika.title` key in the configuration header.
 * Sections, determined by the hierarchy of headers coming after the title, with auto-assigned ids based on a pluggable slug builder.
+See [Customization Hooks] for details.
-[TODO link] Sections can be part of auto-generated navigation structures and can conveniently be linked to by header text with "native" markup link syntax [TODO link].
+  Sections can be part of auto-generated navigation structures and can conveniently be linked to by header text with "native" markup link syntax [Linking by Section Headline].
 * Directives, which extend the text markup's functionality, either one of the built-in [Standard Directives] or your own, custom implementations.